-3.5-CLOSED BOX DIAPHRAGM MINIMUM C3.5 ACCESS HOLE SIZE
+3.5 CLOSED BOX DIAPHRAGM MINIMUM ACCESS HOLE SIZE

-Recommended size is $32'' \times 36''$ unless geometry dictates a smaller size.
-In which case the minimum size could be $18'' \times 24''$.
+Recommended size is 32 in. $\times$ 36 in. unless geometry dictates a smaller size.
+In which case the minimum size could be 18 in. $\times$ 24 in.

-3.6-STIFFENER DETAIL NEAR BOTTOM FLANGE OF TUB GIRDERS
+3.6 STIFFENER DETAIL NEAR BOTTOM FLANGE OF TUB GIRDERS

-Acceptable details at the end of stiffeners near the bottom flange of box girders to allow for the welding of the bottom flange to web are shown in Figure 3.6.A or Figure 3.6.B, both of which are preferred.
-Figure 3.6.C would be used only where connection plates from the stiffener to the tension flange are necessary, but is not a recommended detail.
-Figure 3.6.D is preferred when the fabricator welds the bottom flange to the webs prior to attaching the stiffeners.
+Acceptable details at the end of stiffeners near the bottom flange of box girders to allow for the welding of the bottom flange to web are shown in Figures 3.6-1 or 3.6-2, both of which are preferred.
+If a higher fatigue resistance connection is required for the tension flange, use Figure 3.6-3, when cost is justified.
+Figure 3.6-4 is preferred when the Fabricator welds the bottom flange to the webs prior to attaching the stiffeners.

-The larger size of $32'' \times 36''$ is strongly encouraged for rescue purposes in case of an emergency during fabrication, erection, or future inspection and maintenance activities.
+The larger size of $32 \text{ in.} \times 36 \text{ in.}$ is strongly encouraged for rescue purposes in case of an emergency during fabrication, erection, or future inspection and maintenance activities.
 Access openings at both ends should be shown on the design.

 Typically, webs are joined to top flanges and transverse stiffeners installed, and then these assemblies are attached to the common bottom flange.
-In order to weld the web to the bottom flange continuously inside the box, details must allow the welding head to clear the bottom of the stiffener unless the fabricator prefers to run the stiffener to the flanges.
+In order to weld the web to the bottom flange continuously inside the box, details must allow the welding head to clear the bottom of the stiffener unless the Fabricator prefers to run the stiffener to the flanges.

-See discussion on connection attachment to tension flanges in Section 2.1.2.2.
+See discussion on connection attachment to tension flanges in Article 2.1.2.2.